History of Grand Canyon University in Timeline

 2014: Exploration of Return to Nonprofit Status

-In the fall of 2014, Grand Canyon University announced the exploration of a return to nonprofit status.
+In the fall of 2014, Grand Canyon University announced its intention to explore a return to nonprofit status.

 2015: Economic Impact Study

-A 2015 economic impact study revealed that Grand Canyon University was adding about $1 billion to the state's economy each year during its expansion.
+A 2015 economic impact study revealed that Grand Canyon University was adding approximately $1 billion to the state's economy each year during its expansion.

-In 2015, after the ACLU of Arizona advocated on behalf of two Grand Canyon University employees whose same-sex spouses were denied health insurance, Grand Canyon University changed its policy to allow employees in same-sex marriages to receive equal marriage benefits.
+In 2015, the ACLU of Arizona advocated on behalf of two Grand Canyon University employees whose same-sex spouses were denied health insurance and other employee spouse benefits.
+In response, Grand Canyon University changed its policy to allow employees in same-sex marriages to receive equal marriage benefits, while reiterating its religious belief regarding marriage.

-In August 2016, Grand Canyon University announced its 10 in 2 initiative, planning the building of 10 on-campus athletic facilities in a two-year span.
+In August 2016, Grand Canyon University announced its "10 in 2" initiative, involving the construction of 10 on-campus athletic facilities within two years.

 August 2016: Establishment of the GCU Police Department

-In August 2016, Grand Canyon University announced the establishment of the GCU Police Department.
+In August 2016, Grand Canyon University announced the establishment of the Grand Canyon University Police Department.

-On December 3, 2016, college basketball hall of fame coach Rick Pitino called GCU the "toughest crowd I've ever faced" after his team won by nine at GCU.
+On December 3, 2016, College basketball hall of fame coach Rick Pitino called Grand Canyon University the "toughest crowd I've ever faced" after his team won by nine at GCU.

-In 2016, Grand Canyon University's regional accreditation body, the Higher Learning Commission (HLC), initially rejected the university's petition for conversion to nonprofit status.
+In 2016, the Higher Learning Commission (HLC) initially rejected Grand Canyon University's petition for conversion to nonprofit status.

-In the Fall of 2016, Grand Canyon University opened an online seminary.
+In Fall of 2016, Grand Canyon University opened an online seminary.

-In February 2017, then Arizona Governor Doug Ducey noted that the neighborhoods surrounding Grand Canyon University had experienced a 30% increase in housing values and a 30% decrease in crime rates.
+In February 2017, Arizona Governor Doug Ducey noted a 30% increase in housing values and a 30% decrease in crime rates in the neighborhoods surrounding Grand Canyon University.

-In April 2017, Arizona nursing board officials censured Grand Canyon University after the school's nursing programs fell below 80% graduation rate for two consecutive years.
-GCU implemented a plan to increase graduation rates.
+In April 2017, Arizona nursing board officials censured Grand Canyon University after the school's nursing programs fell below an 80% graduation rate for two consecutive years.

-In 2017, GCU successfully renewed its 10-year comprehensive evaluation by the Higher Learning Commission (HLC).
+In 2017, Grand Canyon University successfully renewed its 10-year comprehensive evaluation with the Higher Learning Commission (HLC).

-Since 2017, Grand Canyon University has been the Western Athletic Conference's most successful athletics program by winning the WAC Commissioner's Cup seven times.
+Since 2017, Grand Canyon University's athletic program has been the most successful in the WAC (Western Athletic Conference), winning the WAC Commissioner's Cup seven times.

 2020: Resumption of Sporting Events with ASU

-In 2020, Arizona State University reversed its initial decision and recommenced sporting events with Grand Canyon University.
+In 2020, Arizona State University reversed its initial decision to decline competition against Grand Canyon University, and sporting events between the two universities recommenced.

 2020: Opening of ABSN Locations

-In 2020, Grand Canyon University opened its first two ABSN locations, in Sun City and Tucson.
+In 2020, Grand Canyon University opened its first two ABSN (Accelerated Bachelor of Science in Nursing) locations, in Sun City and Tucson.

-In 2021, Grand Canyon University filed a lawsuit claiming it did not receive all the CARES Act relief funds it was entitled to.
+In 2021, Grand Canyon University filed a lawsuit after not receiving CARES Act relief funds and being denied non-profit status twice.

 2021: University Acceptance Rate